 Cathryn lamb, LPC

-Along with a myriad of mental health struggles and attachment issues, I have a passion for supporting humans in their grieving process.
+Additionally, I am passionate about supporting humans in their grieving process.
 We all experience grief and we all need one another to navigate our way back to balance.
 Grief is not something we “get over” or work to stop experiencing (that’s not going to happen).
 Instead, we learn how to ride the waves of joy and sorry life brings us, so we are not taken captive by circumstances outside our control.

 Cathryn’s Direct Email: cathryn@ecowellnessbend.com